Monday, 30 April 2012

 The response: (not clear on this recording)

-"Don’t you know I love you/And I always have/ Hallelujah/ Will yo
+"Don’t you know I love you/And I always have/ Hallelujah/ Will you come with me?"

 http://www.youtube.com/watch?v=DbIKsUybL2k&feature=related